Harold Ramirez Player Props: Rays vs. White Sox

-The Tampa Bay Rays and Harold Ramirez, who went 2-for-3 with a home run and two RBI last time in action, take on Dylan Cease and the Chicago White Sox at Tropicana Field, Saturday at 4:05 PM ET.
+The Tampa Bay Rays and Harold Ramirez, who went 2-for-4 with a triple last time in action, take on Lucas Giolito and the Chicago White Sox at Tropicana Field, Sunday at 1:40 PM ET.

-He notched a home run while going 2-for-3 in his previous game against the White Sox.
+He had two hits (going 2-for-4 with a triple) in his most recent game against the White Sox.

 Harold Ramirez Game Info & Props vs. the White Sox